wxxedu/obsidianki4/README.md

 # obsidianki 4

+NOTE: The project is now **PAUSED**, and I will not be actively mainting this project until June.
+I am busy with my exam-preparations for now.
+Sorry about this issue :-(

 > **Please back-up your vault regularly while using this add-on!**
 >
 > I am a noob in programming, while no occasion of losing notes has happened, I am afraid that it might.
 As your notes are valuable, please do remember to back up notes.